LukaszA/Getting-and-Cleaning-Data-R-Course-Project/CodeBook.md

-## Desctiption of data transformation in run_analysis.R
+## Description of data transformation in run_analysis.R

-#create data directory if it doesn't exist
+# create data directory if it doesn't exist

-#file download and unzip
+# file download and unzip

-#read row data from files
+# read row data from files

-#set appropriate column names to datasets
+# set appropriate column names to datasets

-#choose only columns that contains Mean or Standard Deviation from features$featureName
+# choose only columns that contains Mean or Standard Deviation from features$featureName

-#dataset merges
+# dataset merges

-#remove all unnecessary objects
+# remove all unnecessary objects

-#create independent tidyDataSet with the average of each variable for each activity and each subject
+# create independent tidyDataSet with the average of each variable for each activity and each subject

 ```
 tidyDataSet <-  finalDataset %>%